 The main role of a Foster Parent is to:

-✓ Attend meetings and manage information - Foster Parents will have to attend regular meetings to ensure the welfare of a foster child is being met adequately in regards to their general progress along with their day-to-day care and any special educational or health needs.
+✓ Attend meetings and manage information - Foster Parents need to attend regular meetings to ensure the welfare of a Fostered child is being met adequately in regards to their general progress along with their day-to-day care and any special educational or health needs.
 They will also have to keep records and manage confidential and sensitive information regarding the child.

-✓ Manage behaviour - looked-after children and young people can often have different behavioural issues which become apparent as a way of coping with certain experiences.
-A Foster Parent will need to be able to recognise these behaviours and work with us to identify strategies to help a child manage their feelings and actions.
+✓ Manage behaviour - some looked-after children and young people may often have different behavioural issues which become apparent as a way of coping with certain experiences.
+A Foster Parent will need to be able to recognise these behaviours and needs and work with us to identify strategies to help a child manage their feelings and actions.
 We follow a fully therapeutic model of Foster parenting so you will have a 360degree package of support available to you.

-✓ Manage relationships - it is important Foster Parents know how to effectively communicate with not only fostered children and young people but also a network of people including link workers, By the Bridge team members, birth families and anyone else who has an interest in the child's well-being.
+✓ Manage relationships - it is important Foster Parents know how to effectively communicate with not only fostered children and young people but also a network of people including link workers, the By the Bridge team, birth families and anyone else who has an interest in the child's well-being.

-✓ Attend training - Foster Parents must develop their skills and knowledge to build confidence and feel secure enough to look after a child or young person competently.
+✓ Attend training - we help all our Foster Parents to develop their skills and knowledge to build confidence and feel secure enough to look after a child or young person competently.
 We offer ongoing therapeutic Foster Parenting training to all our Foster Parents throughout their career.

-For more information, contact us here, or call 0800 644 6230 to speak to our experienced team.
+For more information, contact us here to speak to our experienced team.